cis5710/cis5710-homework/hw2b-cla/README.md

 ### Programming the FPGA

-Since we are programming the FPGA outside of the container, this step is dependent on the host pc platform you use.
+Since we are programming the FPGA outside of the container, this step is dependent on the host computer platform you use.

 ### Windows